Highways in Greece: Electronic toll system and interoperability

-On April 4, 2018, an international tender was launched by the Greek government for the Εxpression of Ιnterest for the procurement, design and installation of a satellite and electronic toll system (e-tolls) in the Greek motorways, using automatic number plate recognition (ANPR) and GNSS technologies.
+On April 4, 2018, an international invitation to tender was launched by the Greek government for the procurement, design and installation of a satellite and electronic toll system (e-tolls) in the Greek motorways, using automatic number plate recognition (ANPR) and GNSS technologies.
 The new system would be the first distance-based pricing model in Greece, replacing the existing toll plazas and charging vehicles depending on the distance covered in the entirety of the country’s motorway network (including the currently state-owned Egnatia Odos).The project's cost was estimated at about €400 million.

 The system would be double; Passenger vehicles' license plates would automatically be captured and identified by traffic cameras upon their entrance and exit from the tolled motorway network with the use of ANPR technology, while professional and heavy vehicles would all carry transponders which would monitor and record their position using satellites (GNSS technology).
-5 contenders participated in the tender, namely Aκtor SA – Intrakat – Intrasoft Int’l SA- Autostrade Tech S.p.A., Mytilineos – Nusz, Terna – Vinci – Kapsch TrafficCom, OTE – T-Systems International GmbH and STRABAG – SkyToll.
-In May 2019, the second phase of the tender was completed and two consortiums passed, Aκtor SA – Intrakat – Intrasoft Int’l SA- Autostrade Tech S.p.A. and Mytilineos – Nusz.
-Finally, a week before the legislative election of July 2019, the then Minister for Infrastructure, Transport and Networks Christos Spirtzis appointed concessionaire the consortium of Aκtor SA – Intrakat – Intrasoft Int’l SA- Autostrade Tech S.p.A., after evaluation of the financial offers.
+Five consortia participated in the tender, namely Aκtor–Intrakat–Intrasoft International SA–Autostrade Tech S.p.A., Mytilineos–Nusz, Terna–Vinci–Kapsch TrafficCom, OTE–T-Systems International GmbH and STRABAG–SkyToll.
+In May 2019, the second phase of the tender was completed and two consortia passed, Aκtor SA – Intrakat – Intrasoft Int’l SA- Autostrade Tech S.p.A. and Mytilineos – Nusz.
+Finally, a week before the 2019 parliamentary election, the then Minister for Infrastructure, Transport and Networks Christos Spirtzis awarded the concession to the consortium of Aκtor–Intrakat–Intrasoft International SA–Autostrade Tech S.p.A., after evaluation of the financial offers.

 Cancellation of the first tender

-Although the tender for the new system had been strongly disputed by the contestants themselves, the then Minister Ch.
-Spirtzis of Syriza decided to proceed with it.
+Although the tender for the new system had been strongly disputed by the contestants themselves, then Minister Spirtzis decided to proceed with it.
 The concerns regarded the subject of the tender itself, as such a wide implementation does not exist in any developed country, as well as the absence of an agreement for the implementation of such a system.
 Moreover, existing concession agreements with the private companies managing most of the Greek motorways would have to be amended.

-In the autumn of 2019, the tender for the electronic toll system was cancelled by the Council of State following the discovery of several deficiencies and an appeal by the Mytilineos – Nusz consortium, second bidder of the tender, and other participants regarding the bid evaluation procedure, noting that its bid was not preferred although it was lower by €70 million.
+In the autumn of 2019, the tender for the electronic toll system was struck down by the Council of State following the discovery of several deficiencies and an appeal by the Mytilineos–Nusz consortium, second bidder of the tender, and other participants regarding the bid evaluation procedure, noting that its bid was not preferred although it was lower by €70 million.
 The tender was officially cancelled at the end of May 2020.